wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    From -02 to -3:

-      Sat down and rewrote / cleaned up the text.
+      Sat down and rewrote and cleaned up large sections of text.

-      Changed name of RR from Additional to Extra (Additional is an overloaded term!)
+      Changed name of RR from Additional to EXTRA (the term "Additional" is overloaded in general)

-      Clarified that stubs MAY use this.
+      Clarified that stub resolvers and other clients MAY use this specification.

-Kumari, et al.          Expires December 28, 2016               [Page 7]

-Internet-Draft            DNS Multiple Answers                 June 2016

       Attempted to clarify that the individual RRs are added to the response, not the EXTRA record itself.
-The EXTRA RR can be queries directly.
+The EXTRA RR can be queried directly.

 Authors' Addresses